-By switchover we mean reversing the roles of the Primary and Secondary when they are running.
+Switchover means reversing the roles of the Primary and Secondary when they are running.
 This may be needed for various maintenance purposes.

 On the other hand, failover is an action of taking up the role of the Primary, by the Secondary, if Primary fails.